If you are in the world of blogging, I’m sure you are aware of the advantages of having a subscription box.

 Note: This method is useful only when you are uploading your own videos on YouTube.

 - How To Add A YouTube Subscribe Button To Your Blog

 - WordPress Plugin Automatically Adds Subscribe Buttons After Blog Post

 - What Is Video Blogging & What Are Its Advantages?

 So the above 6 things are the must-have subscription options for your blog.
 Apart from these 6, there are some optional additions which you can consider adding depending on your particular niche.

 Pinterest has become one of the fastest growing social networking sites, and brands are using Pinterest boards and pins in strategic ways to drive traffic from Pinterest to their sites.

 We have previously published some Pinterest marketing tips for bloggers.

-Pinterest also works well for Facebook, Twitter, fashion and humor-related matters.
-The key is to use attractive images (see my previously published post on why you should images in every post).
+Pinterest works well for Facebook, Twitter, fashion, and humor-related matters.
+The key is to use attractive images (see my previously published post on why you should use images in every post).

-If you wish to join ShoutMeLoud on various social networking sites, you can get the details on our subscription page.
+If you wish to join ShoutMeLoud on some of our social networking sites, you can get those details over on our subscription page.